Llanos: Oil and gas

-In Los Llanos, the governments of Venezuela and Colombia had developed a strong oil and gas industry in the zones of Arauca, Casanare, Guárico, Anzoátegui, Apure and Monagas.
+In Los Llanos, the governments of Venezuela and Colombia developed a strong oil and gas industry in Arauca, Casanare, Guárico, Anzoátegui, Apure, and Monagas.
 The Orinoco Belt, entirely in Venezuelan territory, consists of large deposits of extra heavy crude (oil sands).
-The Orinoco belt oil sands are known to be one of the largest, behind that of the Athabasca Oil Sands in Alberta, Canada.
-Venezuela's non-conventional oil deposits of about 1200 Goilbbl, found primarily in the Orinoco oil sands, are estimated to approximately equal the world's reserves of conventional oil.
+The Orinoco Belt oil sands are known to be one of the largest, behind that of the Athabasca Oil Sands in Alberta, Canada.
+Venezuela's non-conventional oil deposits of about 1200 Goilbbl, found primarily in the Orinoco oil sands, are estimated to approximately equal the world's conventional oil reserves.

 Protected areas

 A 2017 assessment found that 105,323 km², or 28%, of the ecoregion, is in protected areas.
 Protected areas include Aguaro-Guariquito National Park (5,857.5 km²), Cinaruco-Capanaparo National Park (5,843.68 km²), Tortuga Arrau Reserve (98.56 km²), and Caño Guaritico Wildlife Refuge (93.0 km²) in Venezuela, and El Tuparro National Natural Park (5,549.08 km²) in Colombia.